OneDrive for Law Firms

 • Free or low-cost options

-Challenges With Cloud Storage in Law Firm
+Challenges With Cloud Storage for Law Firms

 Cloud storage is secure, cost-effective and easy to implement.
 Even so, they come with challenges and drawbacks for firms larger than three or so people.
-Consider these limitations and drawbacks when evaluating cloud storage for your firm.

 Related:

-See our roundup of the best cloud storage for law firms.
+Related Best Cloud Storage for Law Firms: See our roundup of the best cloud storage for law firms.

-Document Management Systems
+Document Management Software

 On the other side of the spectrum is the document management system or DMS.
 Instead of being a fancy online box, a DMS is a robust system that enables you to both store and manage documents in a cloud environment.